 Astrophysics (Index) | About |

-A transit is the event of an astronomical body crossing between an observer and another astronomical body.
-Examples are transiting planets, such as Venus transiting across the Sun, any solar system planet crossing in front of a star, or an extra-solar planet crossing in front of its own star.
-Transits offer opportunities for useful measurement and study: transits of astronomical objects behind the Moon can be used to refine position information and transits of moons in front of Jupiter and Saturn have yielded useful data about the moons and the planets.
-The transit is sometimes referred to as the primary eclipse, if the secondary eclipse is also under discussion.
+A transit is the passage of an astronomical body between an observer and another astronomical body, generally used when the nearer body blocks only a bit of the further body, i.e., the further body occupies a larger portion of the celestial sphere, appearing larger; the terms eclipse and occultation mean roughly the same thing but are more generally used if the appearance of the nearer body that is blocking the view is nearly the same size or larger than that of the body blocked.
+However some specific situations have conventions regarding which term or terms are used.
+Planets transiting in front of stars are termed transiting planets, such as Venus transiting across the Sun or an extra-solar planet crossing in front of its own star.
+Transits (and eclipses and occultations) offer opportunities for useful measurement and study: occultations of astronomical objects behind the Moon can be used to refine position information and transits of Jupiter and Saturn by their moons have yielded useful data about both the moon and its host planet.
+The transit (e.g., by an exoplanet) is sometimes referred to as the primary eclipse, if the secondary eclipse is also under discussion.

-The transit method is one method of detecting exoplanets binary stars: detecting the magnitude variation of stars due to periodic transits.
-Transits are also useful for followup studies of exoplanets discovered by other means, particularly to determine its radius relative to its host star, to help estimate the planet's density.
+The transit method is one method of detecting exoplanets and binary stars, through detection of the magnitude variation of stars due to periodic transits.
+Transits are also useful for follow-up studies of exoplanets discovered by other means, particularly to determine its radius relative to its host star, to help estimate the planet's density.